dext-tech/MangoStaticSites/README.md

-# MangoStaticSites
+# Mango Sites
-This repo contains static sites for the mango project
+This contains static sites for the mango project

 ## Current Sites
 - Privacy Policy Site